JoakimEdin/explainable-medical-coding/README.md

 # What's new?
 We released the [code](https://github.com/JoakimEdin/medical-coding-reproducibility/blob/main/README.md) for our previous paper, [Automated Medical Coding on MIMIC-III and MIMIC-IV: A Critical Review and Replicability Study](https://dl.acm.org/doi/10.1145/3539618.3591918), which became somewhat popular.
 This code introduces several new features.
-- **Explainability**: We implemented multiple feature attribution methods and metrics.
-We hope no one will have to experience the pain of implementing the methods for multi-label classification and PLM-ICD (the chunking strategy makes it complicated).
+- **Explainability**: We implemented multiple feature attribution methods and metrics for multi-label classification.
 - **Implementation of a modified PLM-ICD**: In our previous paper, we had issues with PLM-ICD that occasionally collapsed during training.
 We have fixed this problem.
 - **Huggingface Datasets**: we implemented MIMIC-III, IV, and MDACE as HuggingFace datasets.
 A special thanks to Jonas Lyngsø for this contribution.
 - **Inference code**: you can now easily use the models for inference without access to the original dataset.
 This was a desired feature in our previous repository.